 Let’s get specific on what a design sprint actually looks like:

-- Monday, Day 1: Define the challenge and product a mass of solutions.
+- Monday, Day 1: Define the challenge and produce a mass of solutions.

 - Tuesday, Day 2: Curate and vote on the best solutions, then define the prototype with a storyboard.